 It also may have more activities and on-property things to do for non-divers if you’re coming in a mixed group, though it’s farther from town and generally less walkable than the dive hotels closer to San Miguel, proper.

-Cozumel Hotel & Resort by Wyndham
+Hotel Cozumel and Resort by Wyndham

 The main thing that’s changed is its signature orange color!
 It’s now white.